Stock Analysis on Net

 2 Click competitor name to see calculations.

-The average inventory processing period remained relatively stable over the analyzed periods, fluctuating between 2 and 3 days.
-This consistency suggests effective inventory turnover and minimal delays in processing inventory throughout the quarters.
+The inventory processing period remains relatively stable throughout the periods, fluctuating between 2 and 3 days.
+This indicates consistent efficiency in inventory turnover with minimal variation, maintaining a short processing time.